fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 1W of where you enter the lab there's an extremely helpful journal among the rubble `(p107)`.
 Reading it, you learn of the existence of the Magic College, and a hint that you'll need Lanac'toor's spectacles to find the entrance.
 You'll also learn that there's an entrance to the Magan Underworld that should maybe be sealed up with *D:Create Wall*, and that *D:Soften Stone* is going to be handy, but you should watch out for pockets of water.
 All of this is true, but the spectacles are the reason we're here.

-You can `(U)se` *Cave Lore* to determine whether *Softening* a wall will cause it to flood you or not, but that's probably more trouble than it's worth and there's only one place we need to go.
+You can have Ulrik `(U)se` *Cave Lore* to determine whether *Softening* a wall will cause it to flood you or not, but that's probably more trouble than it's worth and there's only one place we need to go.
 If you're willing to blow a bunch of spell points and get out of here as quickly as possible – and you should be – do this: from the entrance, go 4S 2W 1S 1W 1S 2W.
 There's a wall in front of you; *Soften* it.
 Then go 1W 1S and cast *D:Soften Stone* again.
 This gets you into the treasure room and probably drains most of Louie's Power.
 Go 3S to find some spell scrolls, 1W from there to find the Spectacles, and 2W 1N from there to find a locked chest (difficulty 4).

 The useful things you get: